Martiusweb/asynctest/README.rst

 TestCase and FunctionTestCase
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  - Initialize and close a loop created for each test.
+  - Initialize and close a loop created for each test,
+  - if the test function is a coroutine function or returns a coroutine, it
+    will run on the loop.